1926–27 Tampa murders: Leonard Thompson

 Leonard Thompson was arrested from his boarding house at the corner of 7th Avenue and 31st Street.
-He agreed he had been drinking with Levins, but said he went back to the boarding house and was in bed by 9:30.
+He agreed he had been drinking with Levins, but said he went back to the boarding house and was in bed by 9:30 pm.
 He claimed to have had no knowledge of the Merrell murders prior to visiting Mrs. Banta, which he claimed was Levins' idea.

 It was discovered that the Merrell home was formerly occupied by the Ryles family.
-2 months prior, when the Ryles were still living in the residence, an intruder broke in only to be frightened away, dropping a railroad maul.
-Mr. Ryles had previously given police information on the Rowell murders, and despite the information proving worthless, he felt his family was in danger and they moved to the countryside.
-The Merrell family had only lived 6 weeks in the home.
-Police theorized that Levins had been the intruder, and upon returning to the home killed the wrong family.
+Two months prior, when the Ryles family still lived in the residence, an intruder broke in only to be frightened away, dropping a railroad maul.
+Mr. Ryles had previously given police information on the Rowell murders, and despite the information proving worthless, he felt his family was in danger, and they moved to the countryside.
+The Merrell family had only lived six weeks in the home.
+Police theorized that Levins had been the intruder and, upon returning to the home, killed the wrong family.

-After viewing the bodies of the Merrell family 3 times at a morgue, Levins confessed to the crime, confirming he had indeed mistaken the Merrells for the Ryles.
+After viewing the bodies of the Merrell family three times at a morgue, Levins confessed to the crime, confirming he had indeed mistaken the Merrell family for the Ryles family.
 He said he realized his mistake when reading the newspaper the next day.

-Public reaction and riot
+Public reaction and failed lynching

 As news of Levins' confessions leaked to the public, angry crowds came to the county jail demanding to see the prisoner.
 Sheriff Hiers called in state troops, and the 116th Field Artillery of the National Guard, led by Colonel S. L. Lowry, surrounded the jail with machine guns and sandbags.
-Further enraged, the mob (well over 1,500 people) rushed the jail on May 29, 1927, with the troops forced to open fire; 12 were wounded, and when they tried to rush the jail again 2 hours later, the troops fired again, with the crowd being brought under control; ultimately 5 were killed and 27 were wounded.
-Levins was taken to an Orlando jail 3 days later, and he confessed to the Rowell murders there, saying he had gotten into a fight with their tenant over a girl, and then killed the family so they could not identify him.
+Further enraged, the mob (well over 1,500 people) rushed the jail on May 29, 1927, forcing the troops to open fire, shooting and injuring 12 people.
+When they tried to rush the jail again two hours later, the troops mowed them down with machine guns.
+Overall, four people were killed and 33 were wounded, four of them seriously.
+One of those shot, S.J.
+Ellis, later died from their injuries.
+Twenty men were arrested on charges of inciting to riot, affray, unlawful assembly, and shooting into a public building.
+In November 1927, seven men pleaded guilty to engaging in unlawful assembly and were each fined $100.
+The judge offered to have them serve 90 days in jail instead, but they agreed to pay the fine.
+The charges against six others were dismissed.

+Levins was taken to an Orlando jail three days later, and he confessed to the Rowell murders there, saying he had gotten into a fight with their tenant over a girl, and then killed the family so they could not identify him.